mmozeiko/rpi/gles2_bcm/README.md

 Example how to do GLES2 rendering with Broadcom proprietary OpenGL driver.

-This driver is available in Raspbian and 32-bit based Arch Linux ARM (armv6 & armv7) distributions.
+This driver is available in Raspbian and 32-bit based Arch Linux ARM (armv6 & armv7) and Alpine Linux distributions.

 # Preparations